demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Threat_Hunting_-_Generic_6_5_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* QRadar Indicator Hunting V2
+* Splunk Indicator Hunting
 * Microsoft 365 Defender - Threat Hunting Generic
-* Splunk Indicator Hunting
+* QRadar Indicator Hunting V2
 * Palo Alto Networks - Hunting And Threat Detection

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-This playbook does not use any scripts.
+* Set

 ### Commands
 This playbook does not use any commands.